DAVE: A Deep Audio-Visual Embedding for Dynamic Saliency Prediction: Related Works

 \section{Related Works}

-Humans are intelligent multi-sensory creatures, capable of spotting and focusing on a specific audio or visual stimulus in a cluttered environment (\ie, have attentional behavior).
+Humans are intelligent multi-sensory creatures, capable of spotting and focusing on a certain parts of audio or visual stimului in a cluttered environment (\ie, have attentional behavior).
 It is, hence, unsurprising that inspired by such observations psychologists and neuroscientists have been studying attentional mechanisms underlying auditory, visual, and auditory-visual attention.
 The recorded seminal ideas and works on attention can be traced back to the 19th century~\cite{James1890}.
 Several decades of research on attention mechanisms have amassed a rich literature on the topic.
 Covering the whole literature is, thus, beyond the scope of this paper.
-Instead, to stress the need for multi-modal attention models, the following subsections provide a brief account of relevant studies along four axes.
-We refer the reader to~\cite{Carrasco2011,John2011,Borji2013,Kaya2016} for further information on these topics.
+Instead, to stress the need for multi-modal attention models, the following subsections provide a brief account of relevant studies.
+We refer the reader to~\cite{Carrasco2011,John2011,Borji2013,Kaya2016,Borji:survdeep:2018} for further information on these topics.